nestoregon/nestoregon.github.io/sub_pages/great_barrier_reef.md

 - **Plot results** Plot the different results such as the map, WORLD VIEW and CAMERA VIEW.

 ## Outcome

-Harris matching points with RANDSAC for inlier detection All Matlab Windows
+All Matlab Windows
 ![All Graphs](../images/reef_all_graphs.png)